n8n

 Overview

 Freshness note: AI products change rapidly.
-This profile is a point-in-time snapshot last verified on March 4, 2026.
+This profile is a point-in-time snapshot last verified on May 16, 2026.

 n8n is an integration and workflow automation platform that sits in a useful middle ground: visual enough for fast iteration, but technical enough for production-grade automation work.
 It is especially relevant for teams building AI workflows that blend APIs, internal systems, and human approval steps.
-The major strategic difference from many alternatives is deployment flexibility.
+The major strategic difference from many alternatives remains deployment flexibility.
 Teams can start in n8n Cloud or run self-hosted, which matters for privacy-sensitive and infrastructure-controlled environments.

 Key Features